DragonMeme/terraform-linux-vm-azure/README.md

 4.)
 Follow terminal instructions and enter your password.
 Default password is `Password!234`

 5.)
 Congratulations, you have access to your linux virtual machine.
-To return to terminal from SSH press `Ctrl` + `D`.
+To return to terminal from SSH press `Ctrl` + `D` or type in command `logout`.

 6.)
 IMPORTANT: `terraform destroy` after use and do not close terminal while destroying is on progress.